Colorado principal facing prison after investigating student sexting says nude photos weren’t deleted from work phone

 He said “absolutely” nobody else had access to his work cellphone during this time and agreed the images never came “into contact” with his personal cellphone.
 A forensic analysis requested by police shows no information related to the case was found on Bass’ personal cellphone or computer.
 The images on the school server were not accessed after Bass placed them there.

-Hosier, whom Wiard called to testify, said Bass was cooperative and that law enforcement did not ask him to share the images prior to Hosier presenting a search warrant on May 11.
+Hosier, whom Wiard called to testify, said Bass was cooperative and that law enforcement did not ask him to share the images prior to Hosier presenting a search warrant on May 11, as far as he was aware.

+“He was completely cooperative with you during that interaction on May 11, correct?”
+Bass’ lawyer Michael Faye asked Hosier.

 School officials had the impression that police prefer them to lead on investigations.